openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 There is a solution to these woes.
 While it is elegant on its own, it does add complexity.
 Let us see how Certificate Authorities (CAs) can help!
 In the next section, we will hit the highlights of CAs.
-For more detail look forward to
+For more detail, look forward to
 [Part 4: Certificate Authorities & Chains Of Trust](./part-04.certificate-authorities-and-chains-of-trust.md).

 #### CAs & Adding Complexity

-A CA enables trust deferral from multiple individual certificates to a single certificate.
-Meaning that instead of trusting each certificate, each piece of software will trust the CA. The CA will be used to sign every public certificate our software pieces need to use.
+A CA enables trust deferral from multiple individual certificates to a single certificate which means that instead of trusting each certificate, each piece of software will trust the CA. The CA will be used to sign every public certificate our software pieces need to use.
 How does "signing" work?
 We will cover that in